 The experiment would test techniques in dissolving, filtering or decanting, washing and weighing.
 It may be counted out as taking too much time.
 The weakness could be met by supplying a given weight of the mixture; also by choosing sand of such grain size that filtering or decanting will not be slow and yet not so large that separation of salt and sand cannot be done simply by sorting out mechanically the sand from the salt.
 The experiment should take about 20 minutes using 10g mixture (4g sand, 6g salt).

-- 5. Simple experiments based on hard water and soft water identification of hardness simple softening by heating the temporary hard water, using washing soda and advantage of using detergents over soap in hard water. - 6.
-Find out the sources of pollution of water bodies in the locality and determine the quality of water.
+5. Simple experiments based on hard water and soft water - identification of hardness - simple softening - by heating the temporary hard water, using washing soda and advantage of using detergents over soap in hard water.